Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

-Google Search, the feature you're almost certainly using every time you type something in your browser's search bar, is the most popular search engine.
+Google Search, the feature you likely use every time you type something in your browser's search bar, is the most popular search engine on the planet.
 Millions and millions of people use it for everything and anything, from researching school projects to shopping for the latest gaming consoles, looking for cool new recipes to finding that movie you can't remember the name of.
 The problem is that when typing fast, we all can fall victim to the occasional spelling error.
 And since Google remembers, it will autofill that mistake over and over again.
 Ugh.

 Fortunately, Google is smart enough to remember, and it can be trained to forget.
 Whether you're using Google Search in Chrome, or another web browser like Safari or Firefox, here's how you can delete mistakes as well as disable its auto-fill feature entirely.

-• The incorrect web address will appear in Chrome’s autocomplete suggestion area below the address bar.
+- The incorrect web address will appear in Chrome’s autocomplete suggestion area below the Search Bar.

 Boom, done.
-You won’t see that auto-fill prediction anymore.
+You won’t see that auto-fill suggestion anymore.
 Another option is to turn off all auto-fill predictions in general.
 Here’s how.